bni/WakeServer/README.md

 # WakeServer
 OS X menu item to wake up a fileserver using Wake On LAN.
+Click the star to boot the server and wait.
 After the fileserver has booted a share on it is mounted in the finder.

-Click the menu item again and the server is shut down.

 ![Screenshot 1](https://raw.github.com/bni/WakeServer/master/screenshot1.png)

 ![Screenshot 2](https://raw.github.com/bni/WakeServer/master/screenshot2.png)

+Click the menu item again and the server is shut down.

 WOL code based on [wol.c](http://www.gcd.org/sengoku/docs/wol.c), copyright(c)2000 by Hiroaki Sengoku <sengoku@gcd.org>